-Cheap flights to Senegal
+Cheap one-way & return flights to Senegal from London

-which airlines operate flights from uk to senegal?
+Which airlines operate flights to Senegal?

 - TAP Air Portugal